 - 1. Women's Preventive Services (WPS), including: - a.
 Patient education and contraceptive method counseling for all women of reproductive capacity; - b.
-Coverage for FDA-approved contraceptive devices, hormonal contraceptive methods, and the insertion or removal of contraceptive devices, including any Medically Necessary examination associated with the use of contraceptive drugs and devices; and - c.
+Coverage for FDA-approved and prescribed contraceptive drugs and devices, including over-the-counter contraceptives, hormonal contraceptive methods, and the insertion or removal of contraceptive devices, including any Medically Necessary examination associated with the use of contraceptive drugs and devices; and - c.
 Female sterilization; - Note: WPS are preventive care and are covered at no charge; and - 2.
 Family planning counseling, including pre-abortion and post-abortion counseling; and - 3.
 Male sterilization (i.e., vasectomies); and - 4.
 Voluntary termination of pregnancy, elective and therapeutic termination of pregnancy as permitted under state law.